jsenv/jsenv-assert/readme.md

 # Flexible assertions

 Some tests requires flexibility in the assertions.
-In that case you can use patterns documented below.
+In that case you can use patterns documented in this part.
+But before showing those example, one opinion I would like to share: Ideally, there would be only one assertion.

-It's possible to use only `assert` and standard js to get the level of flexibility required.
-It makes test simple, effective and clean.
+One assertion to test everything is a simple rule, simple to follow, simple to understand.
+It will increase efficiency and prevent [bikeshedding](https://en.wiktionary.org/wiki/bikeshedding) (If you really think too much you can even bikeshed yourself).

 > equal() is my favorite assertion.
 If the only available assertion in every test suite was equal(), almost every test suite in the world would be better for it.
 > — Eric Elliot in [Rethinking Unit Test Assertion](https://medium.com/javascript-scene/rethinking-unit-test-assertions-55f59358253f)

-That being said `@jsenv/assert` also exports `assert.any` and `assert.not`.
-The examples below proposes side by side:

-- An assert only solution
+That being said `@jsenv/assert` has two other assertions than can be used: `assert.any` and `assert.not`.
+They exists mostly because they are useful enough to potentially counterbalance the simplicity of using only one assertion.

+> Personally, I tend to use only `assert` because having only on way of doing things make things easier for my brain.
+And I care more about this than saving lines of code in a test file.

+For that reason code examples that will follow have two sections:

+- First one shows how to write assertion using `assert`
-- The equivalent using `assert.any` or `assert.not`.
+- Second one shows the equivalent using `assert.any` or `assert.not`.

-If you want to use `assert.any` or `assert.not`, remember it's a tradeoff between simplicity and verbosity.

 ## Assert any value of a given type